IFE-Fiware/common_components/documents/README.md

 apiVersion: argoproj.io/v1alpha1
 kind: Application
 metadata:
-  doc: name of the currently deploying app in argocd, this is the name that will be displayed in ArgoCD
+  # name of the currently deploying app in argocd, this is the name that will be displayed in ArgoCD
   name: 'common03-deployer'
 spec:
   project: default
   source:
     repoURL: 'https://code.europa.eu/api/v4/projects/951/packages/helm/stable'
     path: '""'
-    doc: version of package, must be aligned with code version that we want to install
+    # version of package, must be aligned with code version that we want to install
     targetRevision: v2.1.1
     helm:
       values: |
         values:
-          doc: Branch of the code repo which the value must be aligned with targetRevision
+          # Branch of the code repo which the value must be aligned with targetRevision
           branch: v2.1.1
-        doc: resourcePreset set to "low" to disable requests of resources
+        # resourcePreset set to "low" to disable requests of resources
         resourcePreset: default
         # List of all the SIMPL-Open MiddleWare agents that will be deployed on top of the current Common Tools Deployment
         agentList: